scherenhaenden/AudioTextKonverter/plan.md

 - **Week 2: Audio Processing and Transformation**
   - Integrate a library for audio format conversion (e.g., pydub).
   - Implement core logic for handling audio uploads and processing.
-  - Create a service for text-to-speech (TTS) and speech-to-text (STT) using a local LLM (e.g., a small, efficient model to start).
+  - Create a service for text-to-speech (TTS) and speech-to-text (STT) using local audio models or local AI/ML models focused on audio (e.g., Whisper for STT, Coqui TTS for TTS, or similar audio-focused models).
+  - Examples: Whisper (or Whisper-compatible models) for STT; Coqui TTS, Tacotron 2, or Glow-TTS variants for TTS.
   - **Deliverable**: API endpoints for uploading audio, converting it to text, and vice-versa.

 - **Week 3: External API Integration and Refinement**